 Roast Capsicum Pesto is an easy recipe that you can whip up in your food processor!
 Stir it through pasta, serve with chicken or fish or toast some pita chips and make it a dip!

-A Grazing Platter Board is not complete without some fancy cheeses and your finest dips!
+A Grazing Platter Board is not complete without fancy cheeses and sophisticated dips!

 Make this recipe in your food processor for a quick fuss free appetizer!